ChristianSi/lytspel/README.md

     occurs rarely or never before other vowels.
   * Final /V/ is spelled «uh» (instead of «u»), e.g. «huh».
   * Final schwa /@/ is spelled «a» (instead of «e» or «u»), e.g. «extra, daita» ‹...data›.
-Should unstressed /a/ (as in «cat») occur at the end of words, it could be written «ah», but it practice it never seems to occur.
+(Should unstressed /a/ (as in «cat») occur at the end of words, it could be written «ah», but in practice it never seems to occur.)
   * Schwa /@/ before other vowels is always spelled «e» (never «u») to prevent confusion with /u:/ (spelled «u» in this position).
 Schwa in this position is very rare.